marioizquierdo/jquery.serializeJSON/README.md

 }
 ```

-Types can also be specified with the attribute `data-value-type`, instead of adding the ":type" suffix in the field name:
+Types can also be specified with the attribute `data-value-type`, instead of adding the `:type` suffix in the field name:

 ```html
 <form>